asherikov/ccws/README.md

 Initial setup
 -------------

-- Edit `make/config.mk` and `profiles/common/config.bash` to specify
-  developer-dependent workspace parameters.
+- Override developer and vendor specific parameters by adding them to `make/config.mk`, available parameters can be found in the top section of `Makefile`.
 - Install dependencies using `make bprof_install_build BUILD_PROFILE=<profile>`
   targets, cross compilation profiles would require some extra steps as described below.